Inside the Global Push to Make AI Safer and More Accountable

 • Bias and discrimination in automated decisions

-• Speed: AI evolves faster than legislative cycles
+• Speed: AI technology evolves faster than most legislative processes.

-• Opacity: Many AI models are difficult to explain or audit
+• Opacity: Many advanced models function as "black boxes" that are difficult to explain.

-• Global reach: AI systems cross borders instantly
+• Global Reach: AI systems operate across borders instantly.

 Risk-Based Regulation

-One of the most common approaches is classifying AI systems by risk.
-Low-risk systems face minimal oversight, while high-risk applications - such as biometric identification or medical diagnosis - face stricter requirements.
+One of the most widely discussed approaches involves classifying AI systems according to their level of risk.
+Under this framework, low-risk applications face minimal oversight, while systems involved in healthcare, biometric identification, financial decisions, or public safety face stricter requirements.

 Transparency and Disclosure Requirements